By all accounts, the election in Ramadi was a large success. (

 ==========

-A Marine Corps News Release reports that Cpt.
+Cpt.
 Patrick Rapicault, of the 2/5 Marines, was awarded a posthumous Silver Star.
 According to the report, "As company commander, Rapicault led his Marines through 50 firefights and 27 improvised explosive device ambushes between the time he took command of the unit and until he was killed Nov.
 15, 2004. [...]
 Despite being the first Marine wounded in his Battalion and his company suffering the heaviest casualties during the street fighting, Captain Rapicault always displayed an infectious enthusiasm that motivated every Marine to fight hard and recover quickly from battle."
 His widowed wife accepted the medal on his behalf.

 ==========